-In clinical trials, persistent increases in serum transaminases greater than three times the upper limit of normal occurred In tainaa mats, persisten indealese in seruin varisarinases greater tuari niele nines die upgen innin document in <1% of patients who received LIPTOR.
-When the dosage of LIPTOR was reduced, or when drug treatment was interrupted or discontinued, seruin transmitase levels returned, to pretentinent levels.
+to clinical trials, persistent increases in serum transaminases greater than three times the upper limit of normal occurred int all all das, persistent increases in Section distributions greater than three mines the opportunition formal occurrent in interrupted or discontinued, serum transminase levels returned to pretreatment levels.
 The increases were generally not associated with jaundice or other clinical signs or symptoms.
 Most patients continued treatment with a reduced dose of LIPITOR without clinical sequelae

-Live: function tests should be performed before the initiation of treatment, and periodically thereafter.
+Liver function tests should be performed before the initiation of treatment, and periodically thereafter.
 Special attention should be paid to patients who develop elevated serum transaminase levels, and in these patients measurements should be repeated promptly and then performed more frequently.